sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 - **Using VQ-VAE as a pretrained feature encoder for images:** the 32x32 breakdown might work well for an object centric scene breakdown - in the same way which spatial softmax does.

 For now, a little more engineering work!
-Heres a teaser of the unity env - unfortunately hand tracking just wasn't accurate enough - so controllers it was!
+Here's a teaser of the unity env - unfortunately hand tracking just wasn't accurate enough - so controllers it was!

 ![alt-text-1](https://sholtodouglas.github.io/images/play/unity.gif "side by side comparison")
 > Thank you to Corey Lynch, Suraj Nair and Eric Jang for patiently answering our questions.